karlyndiary/Adidas-Sales-Analysis/README.md

 ## Summary of Insights

-- Which products generate the highest total sales and profits across all regions?
+- **Which products generate the highest total sales and profits across all regions?**

+  Men's Street Footwear has achieved the highest total sales of $20.88 million and the highest operating profit of $8.28 million, while Women's Athletic Footwear has the lowest total sales at $10.66 million and the lowest operating profit at $3.89 million.

-- How do different regions perform in terms of sales and profit margins?
+- **How do different regions perform in terms of sales and profit margins?**

-- What is the relationship between sales method (in-store vs. online) and profitability?
+- **What is the relationship between sales method (in-store vs. online) and profitability?**

-- Which retailers have the highest sales volumes and operating profit?
+- **Which retailers have the highest sales volumes and operating profit?**

-- Are there specific months or seasons with higher sales or profitability?
+- **Are there specific months or seasons with higher sales or profitability?**

-- What impact does the price per unit have on the number of units sold?
+- **What impact does the price per unit have on the number of units sold?**

-- What are the most profitable product categories in terms of operating margin?
+- **What are the most profitable product categories in terms of operating margin?**

-- How does the average sales price per unit vary across different regions and retailers?
+- **How does the average sales price per unit vary across different regions and retailers?**

-- Which cities have the highest demand for Adidas products?
+- **Which cities have the highest demand for Adidas products?**

-- Are there any significant differences in sales performance between product types (e.g., footwear, apparel, accessories)?
+- **Are there any significant differences in sales performance between product types (e.g., footwear, apparel, accessories)?**

 ## Recommendations